RobertNimmo26/GUTS2020_21/README.md

 ## Overview

 Are you trying to add some excitement in your daily lockdown walk?
-When reading the challenge SAS about improving lives during lockdown, we taught about helping all the cat lovers out there find a cat around.
+When reading the challenge SAS about improving lives during lockdown, we taught about helping all the cat lovers out there find a cat.

 ## Features